syegres/fix8/README.md

 ## Building on Linux/UNIX, MacOS and Windows

 Either clone from the project on github or download the tarball.
-The Windows build now also uses cmake.
-Please follow the directions above (either msvc or vscode).
+The Windows build now also uses cmake (either msvc or vscode).

 ```bash
 % git clone https://github.com/fix8/fix8.git